 What other words could you incorporate or add to your business name.
 Always start smaller, and you can add additional information or context to your domain name from there.
 For example, instead of “happybellyyoga.com” maybe you can try “happybellyyogastudio.com”.

 Is it for sale?
 In some cases, you can reach out to the domain owner and make an offer to purchase the domain if you feel that it is critical to your business success.
 Be aware of how much you are willing to spend and what your limit might be.
 Good Luck!

-5. How Much Your Domain Name Impacts You On Google Search
+5. How Much DOES Your Domain Name Impact You On Google Search?

 This might be one of the more common questions that comes across my social channels and email - so to settle this once and for all, the answer is…*drumroll please*…